felangel/bloc/docs/flutterfirebaselogintutorial.md

 ?> **Note**: `toString` is overridden to make it easier to read an `AuthenticationState` when printing it to the console or in `Transitions`.

 !> Since we're using `Equatable` to allow us to compare different instances of `AuthenticationState` we need to pass any properties to the superclass.
-Without `List<Object> get props => [displayName]`, we will not be able to properly compare different instances of `Authenticated`.
+Without `List<Object> get props => [displayName]`, we will not be able to properly compare different instances of `AuthenticationSuccess`.

 ## Authentication Events